 You can use the offer as many times as you want on the day of travel

-At 310m, the much-touted Shard near London Bridge is the city's – and indeed the country's – tallest building.
+At 310 metres, the much-touted Shard near London Bridge is the city's – and indeed the country's – tallest building.
 But with tickets costing up to £31 a pop, it doesn't come cheap.
 Fortunately there are plenty of great views of London that you can get for considerably less.

 - Tate Modern.
 Free.
-The restaurant on the sixth floor offers London's best view of St Paul's Cathedral and the top floor of the Blavatnik Building is an open viewing terrace with spectacular 360-degree views of the London Skyline, including the River Thames and as far as Canary Wharf and Wembley Stadium.
+Its sixth-floor restaurant offers London's best view of St Paul's Cathedral and the top floor of its Blavatnik Building is an open viewing terrace, boasting spectacular 360-degree views of the London skyline, including the Thames and as far as Canary Wharf and Wembley Stadium.
 You might have to queue during busy times.
-Use the dedicated lift from Level 0.
+Use the dedicated lift from level 0.

 - Sky Garden.
-Free (but must book ahead).
-This green indoor space/bar occupies the 34th-37th floors of the 'Walkie-Talkie' (a towering building in the City of London nicknamed after its distinctive shape).
-You can book up to three weeks in advance for great views - though be warned, drinks are expensive.
+Free (must book ahead).
+This green indoor space/bar occupies the 34th-37th floors of the 'Walkie-Talkie' (a towering building at 20 Fenchurch Street in the City of London nicknamed after its distinctive shape).
+You can book up to three weeks in advance for great views though be warned, drinks are expensive.

 - The Emirates Air Line.
 Adults £3.50, children aged 5-15 £1.70 (using Oyster card), under-5s go free.
-London's cable car spans from Greenwich to the Royal Victoria Docks, with close-up views of the O2 Arena and skyscrapers of Canary Wharf.
+London's cable car spans from Greenwich to the Royal Victoria Dock, with views of the O2 Arena and Canary Wharf's skyscrapers.

 - Monument.
 Adults £4.50, children aged 5-15 £2.30, under-5s go free.
-Built to commemorate the Great Fire of London on the spot where it started, get the blood pumping with a climb up its 311 steps for views of the financial district from within.
+Built to commemorate the Great Fire of London on the spot where it started, get the blood pumping with a climb up its 311 steps for views of the financial district.

-Parking's at a premium in central London, with some spots costing an eye-watering £15/hour.
+Parking's at a premium in central London, with some spots costing a heart-palpitating £15/hour.
 And while some hotels offer it free to guests, unless you're spending big that's the exception rather than the norm.

-If arriving by car a more MoneySaving option is to park further out, near to a tube station.
-The helpful Park & Ride London website suggests station car parks based on what road you're coming in on and where in London you're headed, listing prices at each.
-For example, if approaching from the M1, you can park for 24 hours at Stanmore station for £5/day during the week, or £2/£1.50 on Sat/Sun.
+If arriving by car a more MoneySaving option is to park further out, near a tube station.
+The helpful Park and Ride London website suggests station car parks based on what road you're coming in on and where in London you're heading, listing prices at each.
+For example, if approaching from the M1, you can park for 24 hours at Stanmore tube station for £5.30/day during the week, or £2/£1.50 on Sat/Sun.

 Some of the capital's most iconic sights such as Westminster Abbey and St Paul's Cathedral are also places of worship.
 And while tickets to visit them as a tourist can cost upward of £20, attend a formal service and you won't be expected to pay.

-You usually won't have access to all the areas you would with a visitor's ticket (eg, if you attend the Chapel at the Tower of London you won't be able to see the rest of the Tower).
-But it does give you the chance to look inside the abbey or cathedral and see it being used for its original purpose.
+You usually won't have access to all the areas you would with a visitor's ticket (eg, if you attend the chapel at the Tower of London you won't be able to see the rest of the tower).
+But it does give you the chance to look inside the abbey or cathedral and see it used for its original purpose.

-Westminster Abbey and St Paul's Cathedral hold daily services, while the chapel at the Tower of London runs nightly and Sunday services.
-You don't necessarily need to be religious to do this - in fact, all the sites mentioned here told us people of all faiths are welcome.
+Westminster Abbey and St Paul's Cathedral hold daily services, while the chapel at the Tower of London runs Sunday services.
+You don't necessarily need to be religious to do this in fact, all the sites mentioned here told us people of all faiths are welcome.

-Do remember a religious service is a time of worship, and be discrete.
-Disruption through chatting or overt photo snapping won't be appreciated.
+Do remember a religious service is a time of worship, so be discreet.
+Disruption through chatting or overt photo-snapping won't be appreciated.

 It's all about location, location, location.
 Generally cinemas in the West End cost much more (with exceptions, such as the Prince Charles Cinema) and £15+ a head isn't uncommon.
-Yet head outside the centre and the price plumments – eg, at Peckham Multiplex (a little fiddly to get to, but only zone 2) you'll pay just £4.99.
-Use the free Cinema Club app for showings/prices (though check the deals below too).
+Though head outside the centre and the price plummets – eg, at the Peckhamplex (fiddly to get to, but only Zone 2) you'll pay just £4.99.

 Nab 2for1 tickets.
 Use our Meerkat Movies trick to get 2for1 tickets at most chains on Tuesdays/Wednesdays for a year with a £2ish spend.
 This trick works at loads of cinemas in London – find your nearest.